I incorrectly predicted that there's no violation of human rights in ZAO INFORMATSIONNOYE AGENSTVO ROSBALT v. RUSSIA.

 Having regard to:

-16503/14) against the Russian Federation lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 18 February 2014 by ZAO Informatsionnoye Agentstvo Rosbalt, a legal entity under Russian law operating in St Petersburg (“the applicant company”) that was represented by Mr D. Firsov, a lawyer practising in Moscow;
+the application (no. 55864/13) against the Republic of Moldova lodged with the Court under Article 34 of the Convention for the Protection of Human Rights and Fundamental Freedoms (“the Convention”) on 30 July 2013 by two Moldovan nationals, Ms Virgilia Prisăcaru and Mr Octavian Prisăcaru (“the applicants”), who were born in 1978 and 1976 respectively, live in Chişinău and were represented by Mr M. Sardari, a lawyer practising in Chișinău;

 the parties’ observations;